routegy/routegy-docs/app/docs/how-to/receive-email-notifications.md

 # Receive Email Notifications

-This document describes how to make use of the [Email Touch Handler Type](/reference/touch-handler-types/email/) to receive email notifications.
+This document describes how to make use of the [Email Action Type](/reference/action-types/email/) to receive email notifications.

-Email touch handlers are commonly used for lower priority [touchpoints](/reference/touchpoints/) that can be addressed in an asynchronous fashion.
+Email actions are commonly used for lower priority [microapps](/reference/microapps/) that can be addressed in an asynchronous fashion.

-### Creating the Touch Handler
+### Creating the Action

-Follow the steps below to create a [touch handler](/reference/touch-handlers/) for sending email notifications.
+Follow the steps below to create a [action](/reference/actions/) for sending email notifications.

 #### Step 1